unikraft/eurosys21-artifacts/experiments/fig_05_syscall-heatmap/README.md

-In order to gather syscalls we perform a syscalls analysis of 30 applications by running a dependency analyser tool that we have implemented ourself.
+In order to gather syscalls we perform a syscalls analysis of 30 applications by running a dependency analyser tool that we have implemented ourself (see *Others* section for futher information).

 To have the right environment for each application, we have created a docker file per application.
-These ones are available in the `dockerfile` folder.
+These ones are available in the `dockerfiles` folder.
 Note that docker must be installed on your machine to perform this experiment.

 **APPROXIMATIVE EXECUTION TIME=30/45minutes**